Pilipets/TrackRobotTest/README.md

 4. On Windows run .exe from TrackRobot/x64/Debug.

 Potential upgrades:
+1. Add event dispatcher system to remove strong coupling between components.
-1. Unhandled exceptions in coroutines might lead to missing the track of the order - left untouched at the moment.
+2. Unhandled exceptions in coroutines might lead to missing the track of the order - left untouched at the moment.
-2. Replace sync API calls with async through combining coroutines.
+3. Replace sync API calls with async through combining coroutines.
-3. Add logging to the file, DB.
+4. Add logging to the file, DB.
-4. Use Object when it's required as it creates performance overhead with shared_ptr.
+5. Use Object when it's required as it creates performance overhead with shared_ptr.
-5. Add tests using oatpp-test.
+6. Add tests using oatpp-test.
-6. Add configuration file.
+7. Add configuration file.